|

 is often included as a contingency by the purchaser.

+Contrast with appraisal.
 Homeowners' Association - A

 nonprofit association that manages the common areas of a